fsfelix/bible_question/README.md

 * Ruby 2.2.0
 * A lot of gems (use bundle install!)

-# How to Run this app.
+# How to run this app

 > bundle install